astronomer/docs/learn/airflow-listeners.md

 ## Step 2: Create your listener

 To define an Airflow listener, you add the code you want to execute to a relevant `@hookimpl`-decorated  [listener function](https://github.com/apache/airflow/tree/main/airflow/listeners/spec).
-In this example, to run your code  whenever any dataset is updated, you define it in the `on_dataset_changed` function.
+In this example, you define your function in the `on_dataset_changed` function to run whenever any dataset is updated,.

 1. Create a new file called `listeners_code.py` in your `plugins` folder.
 2. Copy the following code into the file: